risc0/risc0/examples/c-kzg/README.md

 This code demonstrates that Ethereum's c-kzg-4844 crate runs on the zkVM guest.
 Since verification takes about 100 million segments, this only runs the executor.

 Something like this crate would normally be implemented as a test case in the risc0 repo.
-However, this crate fails to build when placed in complex workspace or directory structure.
+However, this crate fails to build when placed in a complex workspace or directory structure.
 The test is placed here until we find a way to use it inside the risc0/zkvm/methods/ directory.

 ## Quick Start